Integrated Business Planning Best Practices: A BTG Expert Q&A

 It’s partly why we complement our research with a lot of peer events for C-level supply chain practitioners.
 It’s about advancing the collective.

-Where should IBP leaders be focusing for 2023?
+Where should IBP leaders be focusing right now?
 What advice do you have for them?

 If I could give just one piece of advice, it would be to work back from 5 years out.
 Deliver rapid value because you need it for momentum.
 But technology is advancing too fast to leave your long-term technology and associated talent roadmap to chance.
 And it’s not just the fancy stuff like artificial intelligence you should track.
 It’s also newer cloud-based data architectures and master data management services that will fundamentally streamline and accelerate the way an IBP process will function.
 If you limit yourself to a 1- to 3-year vision, you may lock yourself into legacy architectures that block you from real step-function IBP advantage.
 You want to be the nimble one.
 That means careful tracking of digital trends.
 You may not implement all the cutting-edge tools all at once, but you want an architecture that allows you to pivot as new tools emerge.
 And equally important, you want to build internal skillsets to be able to digest and capitalize on the exceptional technical capabilities that are just around the corner.
 Deliver value now but be ready for what’s to come.